hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

    For very large and sparsely signed zones, where the majority of the records are insecure delegations, opt-out MAY be used.

-   Operators are encouraged to forgo using a salt entirely by using a zero-length salt value instead (represented as a "-" in the presentation format).
+   Operators SHOULD NOT use a salt by indicating a zero-length salt value instead (represented as a "-" in the presentation format).

+Hardaker & Dukhovni     Expires 25 November 2022                [Page 6]

+Internet-Draft                    title                         May 2022

    If salts are used, note that since the NSEC3PARAM RR is not used by validating resolvers (see [RFC5155] section 4), the iterations and salt parameters can be changed without the need to wait for RRsets to expire from caches.
-A complete new NSEC3 chain needs to be constructed and the zone resigned.
+A complete new NSEC3 chain needs to be constructed and the full zone needs to be re-signed.

 3.2.
 Recommendation for Validating Resolvers